 Salary & Career Outlook

-Professionals can also fall within the bottom 10% or top 10%, depending on factors such as experience, location, professional credentials, networking, and employment status.
+Professionals can also fall within the bottom range or top range, depending on factors such as experience, location, professional credentials, networking, and employment status.
+Those in the top earn an average annual salary of $71,559, while bookkeepers in the bottom earn $38,080 in Connecticut.

+Regarding location, Stamford has the highest average annual salary at $69,010.
 Other relevant cities are Greenwich($64,112), New Haven($60,287), and Norwalk($57,933).